woc-hack/tutorial/README.md

 Most databases are used for teaching and other tasks, spo please use WoC database using the 'use "database name"' command, E.G. (use WoC), and, after switching, you can view the available collections in the database by using the 'show collections' command.

-Currently, there is an author metadata collection (A_metadata.T) that contains the total number of projects an author has participated in, the total number of blobs created by them (before anyone else), the total number of commits made, the total number of files they have modified, the distribution of language files modified by that author, and the first and last time the author committed in Unix Timestamp based on the data contained on version S of WoC.
+Currently, there is an author metadata collection (A_metadata.U) that contains basic stats: the total number of projects,
+	the total number of blobs created by them (before anyone else), the total number of commits made, the total number of files they have modified, the distribution of language files modified by that author, and the first and last time the author committed in Unix Timestamp based on the data contained on version S of WoC.
 Author names have ben aliased and the number of aliases and the list are also included in the record.
+Furthermore, up to 100 most commonly used API (packages) in author modified files are also included.

-Alongside this, there is a similar collection for projects on WoC (P_metadata.T) that contains the total number of authors on the project, the total number of commits, the total number of files, the distribution of languages used, the first and last time there was a commit to the project in Unix Timestamp based on version S of WoC.
+Alongside this, there is a similar collection for projects on WoC (P_metadata.U) that contains the total number of authors on the project, the total number of commits, the total number of files, the distribution of languages used, the first and last time there was a commit to the project in Unix Timestamp based on the version U of WoC.
 Since the project is deforked, the community size (the number of other projects that share commits with the deforeked project) is also provided.
 WoC relation P2p can be used to list other projects